2qx/vermont.cool/no-pox/README.md

 - Smallpox spreads through face-to-face contact between people.

-- The incubation period is an average of 10 to 14 days.
+- The incubation period (first exposure to contagious) is an average of 10 to 14 days.

 - Initial symptoms include body aches, fever and vomiting.